-The Steps to be taken Short term (< 3 years) Medium term (4-5 years) Long term (5+) To support the development of an integrated Cultural Offer in Swansea To support and participate in the development of Cultural Offer which includes organisations, partnerships and practitioners from across all sectors, which would aid in the promotion of the Welsh Language, community cohesion, health, and economic prosperity.
-To support the Swansea Cultural Offer by encouraging culture, as defined in the FGA, to be integrated in the wider social, economic and environmental activity undertaken by partners.
-To reinforce and embed the routine consideration and use of culture as a critical tool in all partner activities and projects Influence and connect with other governance and partnership arrangements to ensure well-being is integrated across Swansea Ensure decision makers in Swansea are able to benefit from the Assessment of Local Well-being, the PSB's shared objectives and collaborative ways of working.
-Increase and diversify participation in PSB activities including increased people involvement Work as part of a clearly mapped and defined partnership framework with clear responsibilities and remits enabling the right decision to be taken in the right place in an integrated way.
-To progress data development to improve decision making by partners in Swansea To work with partners via the Regional Partnership Board to improve the availability and quality of regional data To improve the relevance scope and availability of local data for the next well-being assessment For partners to have access to relevant regularly updated and assured data by streamlining efforts.
-To develop a measurement framework to effectively and efficiently provide feedback on progress Collaborate with partners to identify population level measures Improve on output based reporting of the steps and explore qualitative options.
-Work towards the democratisation of performance by incorporating a 360 approach actively involving individuals
+2023-28 Swansea Public Services Board Local Well-being Plan Steps The Steps to be taken Short term (< 3 years) Medium term (4-5 years) Long term/Generational supporting Swansea Poverty Partnership Forum actions.
+To support the development of an integrated cultural offer in Swansea To support and help develop the cultural offer which includes organisations, partnerships, and practitioners from across all sectors, supporting the promotion of the Welsh Language, community cohesion, health, and economic prosperity.
+To support the Swansea Cultural Offer by encouraging culture, as defined in the FGA, to be integrated in the wider social, economic, and environmental activity undertaken by partners.
+To reinforce and embed the routine consideration and use of culture as a critical tool in all partner activities and projects.
+Influence and connect with other governance and partnership arrangements to ensure well-being is integrated across Swansea Ensure decision makers in Swansea are able to benefit from the Assessment of Local Well-being, the PSB's shared objectives and collaborative ways of working.
+Increase and diversify participation in PSB activities including increased people involvement.
+Work as part of a flexible, mapped and defined partnership framework enabling the right decision to be taken in the right place in an integrated way.
+To help strengthen decision making across the Swansea Bay region by improving data quality and availability To work with partners via the Regional Partnership Board to improve the availability and quality of regional data.
+To improve the relevance scope and availability of local data for the next well-being assessment including lived experiences.
+For partners to have access to relevant regularly updated and assured data by streamlining efforts.
+To develop performance management arrangements which measure and monitor the PSB's progress To develop 2023-24 Action Plan, milestones, and 2023-28 population level outcome measures; and to put in place monitoring arrangements.
+To undertake review of annual performance; develop qualitative measures; and develop annual action plans based on progress.
+Work towards the democratisation of performance by incorporating a 360 approach actively involving individuals.